salorrego/integration-unit-testing-workshop/README.md

 ### 2. Adding Continuous Integration

-**NOTE:** In this case we will be using [Github Actions](https://github.com/features/actions), but you can use and CI of your preference
+**NOTE:** In this case we will be using [Github Actions](https://github.com/features/actions) for this workshop, if you want to use any other CI you may require different steps.

 1. Create a new branch **adding-ci** on the repository